James-DBA-Anderson/SQL-Server-And-Continuous-Integration/PITCHME.md

 <br>
-It's not a suite of tools<!-- .element: class="fragment" -->
+It's not just a suite of tools<!-- .element: class="fragment" -->

 <br>
 Moving quickly from ideas to production